Hazel or common dormice: surveys and mitigation for development projects

 Impacts after the development include:

-- increased disturbance from people, eg from a new housing development
+- increased disturbance from people, for example from a new housing development

 - increasing the risk from predators like domestic cats